neektza/nikicajokic.me/_posts/2014-07-14-concurrency_primitives_and_abstractions.md

 ## Next up

 Since there are many posts out there that focus on explaining how to build a concurrent system by relying on these abstractions, in the next two posts we'll focus instead on how these abstractions are implemented from basic building blocks - threads, fibers et al.

+Next post will explain the main ideas behind EvenMachine and dig into its implementation details to paint a clearer picture of what EventMachine is all about.

 ---
 [^1]: Up until version 1.9 Ruby only had a [green thread](http://en.wikipedia.org/wiki/Green_threads) implementation.
 Native threads were introduced in version 1.9.